Sunday Readings for Your Reflection: Liturgical Years 2011 (A), 2012 (B), and 2013 (C)

 "All Scripture is useful for correction and training in holiness."
 (2 Timothy)

-Editing and writing to integrate the Classics, 1990s theology & the present.
-Includes scripture reflections and hagiographical studies to encourage prayer & work for the common good.
-Education and additional references for these blog posts: at Librarything.com & cited websites.
-Posts published in 2025 integrates AI-enabled search results from Gemini, Copilot, and ChatGPT.
+Editing and writing to integrate the Classics, 1990s theology, spirituality, and the present.
+Includes scripture reflections and hagiographical studies to encourage prayer & work for peace and the common good.
+Books, resources, and additional references for these blog posts: at Librarything.com & cited websites.
+Posts published in 2025 integrate AI-enabled responses from ChatGPT, Copilot and Gemini.

 Translate